E - PAPER

 The Rise of the Experience Traveller: Chasing Moments, Not Miles

 Consider Neha, a 35-year-old graphic designer from Bangalore, who has traded weekend mall crawls for more meaningful escapes.
 “I used to choose hotels based on star ratings,” she admits over a video call, her face glowing in the evening light of her latest stay.
 “Now it’s all about the vibe.
 A rooftop pool where I can float and forget deadlines, a wellness corner for post-yoga calm, or small corners that turn my Instagram feed into poetry.”
 Neha is far from alone.
 Today, travellers are experience driven.
 Reviews on TripAdvisor and travel blogs are no longer about thread counts—they are about transformation.
 La Marvella in Bengaluru, for instance, has taken the urban staycation to another level.
 Its infinity-edge rooftop pool offers more than a place to swim; it is a window to the skyline, framed by cabanas that invite you to linger.
 Guests f lock to the open-kitchen dining, where chefs craft Coorgi pork pandi curry alongside fusion dishes that reflect Bengaluru’s eclectic mix of cultures.
 Dining here is not merely eating; it is an immersion into the city’s energy, a sensory narrative that leaves a lasting impression.
-57 Wellness tourism is another pillar of this experience driven approach.
 In Rishikesh, the Taj Rishikesh Resort & Spa has become a haven for the exhausted urban professional.

 From rooftop pools to riverside spas, India’s hotels are no longer just places to stay, they are immersive escapes where every moment becomes part of the experience.